The Fabelmans: Production design

 For John Ford's office at the end of the film, Carter and his team used the director's 1957 film The Wings of Eagles as a direct reference, which features Ward Bond playing a character inspired by Ford.
-“It’s a much more elaborate office than the one we did, but we still got some of the sensibility from those images,” Carter said.
-“We were able to take that and say, ‘Let’s now take the elements that are important—the Western-style furniture and the Academy Awards but, more specifically, these sort of [Frederic] Remington-esque paintings.’
+"It's a much more elaborate office than the one we did, but we still got some of the sensibility from those images," Carter said.
+"We were able to take that and say, 'Let's now take the elements that are important—the Western-style furniture and the Academy Awards but, more specifically, these sort of [Frederic] Remington-esque paintings.'
 Some of them really are Remingtons.
 We got the rights to them and they have literally those horizons the way they are.
 But to really make the point of the low horizon, we painted a picture that is actually from a still frame of The Searchers to make it very, very clear that this is low horizon, this is high horizon.
-Then, he can make his point about, ‘Those are interesting.’
-What I think everybody enjoyed about that was that it was such an emotional movie up to that point, and then you have somebody who takes all that emotion and reduces it to just ‘Do a good shot.’
-I think that there’s a kind of a release.
-If you want [the emotion] to be dramatic, you have to make the image dramatic, and that’s what Steven Spielberg has become a master at over his lifetime.”
+Then, he can make his point about, 'Those are interesting'.
+What I think everybody enjoyed about that was that it was such an emotional movie up to that point, and then you have somebody who takes all that emotion and reduces it to just 'Do a good shot'.
+I think that there's a kind of a release.
+If you want [the emotion] to be dramatic, you have to make the image dramatic, and that's what Steven Spielberg has become a master at over his lifetime."

+Visual effects

+The film's tornado sequence was filmed using Industrial Light & Magic's StageCraft virtual production technology.
+Pablo Helman, who served as visual effects supervisor, suggested the idea to Spielberg and Kamiński after working with the technology on the Disney+ series The Mandalorian and Obi-Wan Kenobi and described the process as shooting "background plates with an array of cameras driving through the scene and then stitching those into a 360-degree plate we could move around wherever we wanted."
+The background plates were filmed digitally with a rig containing six Red Monstro 8K digital cameras with Nikon Nikkor zoom lenses and the team spent three weeks adding the tornado and other digital elements to make the scenery more "cloudy" and threatening, followed by two days of camera tests in the StageCraft Volume.

+The final sequence was filmed on the LED stage at Manhattan Beach Studios, using an ARRI Alexa Mini LF camera and Panavision PVintage lenses to complement and seamlessly match the 35mm cinematography of the rest of the film.
+Helman revealed that Spielberg enjoyed experimenting with the new technology and that "StageCraft is a different way of working, and of course, some directors are shy of working far in advance and making commitments ...
+Steven has never been that way.
+After you finish a movie with him, two or three weeks later, you have your cut.
+He knows exactly what he needs for the edit and has a very specific shooting economy."